dutchdronesquad/rh-stream-overlays/docs/installation/development.md

 ## Documentation

-The documentation is built with [MkDocs](https://www.mkdocs.org/) and hosted on [GitHub Pages](https://pages.github.com/).
+The documentation is built with [Zensical](https://zensical.org/) and hosted on [GitHub Pages](https://pages.github.com/).
 The documentation is written in Markdown and can be found in the `docs` folder.
+Zensical supports the existing `mkdocs.yml` configuration file used by this project, so the current docs structure can stay in place during the migration.
 This Python project relies on [UV](https://docs.astral.sh/uv/) as its dependency manager, providing comprehensive management and control over project dependencies.

 To make changes to the documentation, you need to set up a local development environment.
 This will allow you to preview your changes before pushing them to the repository.